FortAwesome/react-fontawesome/CONTRIBUTING.md

-This is the repository for the _official_ Font Awesome Angular component, _initialized_ by the team behind Font Awesome, but intended to evolve over time with _community_ contributions.
+This is the repository for the _official_ Font Awesome React component, _initialized_ by the team behind Font Awesome, but intended to evolve over time with _community_ contributions.

 # Ways to Contribute